 At a fixed time during the week, you and your team supervise play and exercise activities for refugee children aged 6 to 18 years.
 These activities have a theme and a purpose.
 In a playful way, children learn to deal with emotions such as anger, fear and stress.
 You also have a signaling function.
 You learn how to recognize worrisome behavior and, if necessary, refer children to specialized care and guidance.

-TeamUp was developed five years ago by Save the Children, War Child and UNICEF Netherlands.
-They bundle their years of global expertise together in a program for refugee children in the Netherlands – and far beyond.
+TeamUp was developed in 2015 by Save the Children, War Child and UNICEF Netherlands.
+They bundled their years of global expertise together in a program for refugee children in the Netherlands – and far beyond.

 After applying, we will receive your data.
 We will contact you as soon as possible.